We grow up on “Happily Ever After.”

 “Sometimes we look at others and it appears they have lived a charmed life, but no one has.
 Dig deeper into their past and perfectly seeming life and you will learn they have experienced hard times.
 They have lost loved ones, fallen on hard times, found their heart wrenched in two.”

-“Many of you who know what I am talking about.
-And others of you who so far have lived a live free of some tragedy, and for those in the last category, just know a time will come and life will take the wrong twist and hardship will come.”
+“Many of you know what I am talking about.
+And others of you who so far have lived a live free of some tragedy.
+For those in the last category, just know a time will come and life will take the wrong twist and hardship will come.”